Where are the Water Worlds? Identifying the Exo-water-worlds Using Models of Planet Formation and Atmospheric Evolution: Introduction

 However, in-situ planets start with excess mass in the inner region of the disks, and therefore need either pebble drift \citep[e.g.,][]{boley14, chatterjee14, chatterjee15} or planet migration \citep[e.g.,][]{izidoro17, raymond18a, raymond18b}, which would also bring in water worlds from beyond the snowline to the inner region.
 The latter processes also include planet-disk gravitational interaction that in-situ models ignore \citep{izidoro17}.
 Moreover, migration models too can explain most features of the Kepler systems, including the radii and mutual inclinations (coplanarity) of the planets, and the period-ratio distribution of the systems in mean-motion resonance (e.g., Trappist-1 system).
 However, most (90-95\%) Kepler systems are found to be somewhat offset from the first-order mean-motion resonance \citep{lissauer11a, fabrycky14} which would require other physical processes, such as dynamical instabilities and collisions \citep{izidoro17, izidoro22} among others, to break the resonance chains after the migration phase.

 While the planets containing rocky cores have been shown to reproduce the Kepler size bimodality with the help of atmospheric escape models, the possible fate of the hypothetical water worlds after migrating inward has been somewhat contentious.
 Many of the early models on compositional dichotomy do not provide any explanation to why the water worlds would not accrete H/He dominated atmospheres \citep{izidoro17, raymond18a}. \cite{izidoro22} present their pebble accretion model of planet formation to show that giant impacts on the migrating planets by planetesimals can wipe away the primordial atmospheres of most of the planets, unveiling the two kinds of core compositions for a certain initial condition.
-In such a case, giant impacts are shown to be dominating over other atmospheric mass-loss mechanisms, such as photo-evaporation, responsible for atmospheric dichotomy.
+In such a case, giant impacts are shown to dominate over other atmospheric mass-loss mechanisms, such as photo-evaporation, responsible for atmospheric dichotomy.
+Although both photo-evaporation and giant impacts can account for the atmospheric erosion of super-Earths, measuring the D/H ratio of individual planets' atmospheres presents a potential method to differentiate between the two escape methods.
+The fractional escape of the primordial H/He envelope in the case of photo-evaporation is known to alter the atmospheric D/H ratio \citep{gu23}.
+In contrast, impact-driven escape may result in either no fractionation or a distinct level of fractionation.
 On the other hand, \cite{mordasini18} discusses the presence of water worlds having atmospheres by using the Bern model but most of such planets turn out to be Neptune-sized and hence, not useful in reproducing the Kepler size bimodality.
 Hence, the impact of the atmospheric evolution and escape of the water-rich sub-Neptunes with atmospheres on the overall demographics of small exoplanets remains a subject of interest.
 This is further motivated by the recent developments in the model of internal structures of water worlds with H/He atmospheres \citep{lopez17, zeng19}.